mzhang28/blog/content/posts/2021-10-31-e2e-encryption-useless-without-client-freedom.md

 since I'm _sending_ a message somewhere.
 Transport encryption is standard practice now through a technology called **transport-layer security**, or TLS, which is used by almost everything that talks to the internet, your browser, your email client, your phone.
-If it's not using TLS, it's considered insecure.
+If it's not using TLS, it should be considered insecure.

 If you're thinking ahead, you'll know that the other place encryption can be used is **encryption at rest**.
 This is for documents and pictures that need to